Gularis

 This was the official write up taken from" The Yachtsman's Annual And Who's Who 1938-1939"

-This interesting craft, a product of Hylands' of Wakefield, was designed especially for Mr Charles Hyland, the firm's Managing Director.
+This interesting craft, a product of Hylands' of Wakefield, was designed especially for Mr Charles Hyland, the firm's Managing Director to enable tests and research work to be undertaken, she is equipped with quite unusual gear for a vessel of her tonnage.

-The engines are two 25/40 h.p Hylander paraffin units, fitted with the same maker's hydraulic control.
-Her equipment also includes hydraulic windlass and capstan, and a power - operated electric hydraulic steering-gear.
 All these are Messrs.
-Hylands' own productions, and the idea of fitting representative types of their hydraulic machinery is to enable close observation to be maintained on their performance over long periods of actual " service" conditions.
+Hylands' own productions, and the idea of fitting representative types of their hydraulic machinery is to enable close observation to be maintained on their performance over long periods of "actual service" conditions.

 The hydraulic steering gear mentioned is a miniature replica of the type fitted to large ships.